Slo-Pix/Selective_Repeat/README.md

      ```bash
      pyinstaller --onefile --icon="PATH to icon image" --noconsole main.py
      ```

+   **important** -
+   - icon image should be of extension .ico
+   - assets/ directory contains one example icon.ico file
+   - replace "PATH to icon image" with the path to icon.ico

-     (--icon set icon image (optional) ; --noconsole to not display terminal while running gui) The executable will be located in the `dist` folder.
+     (--icon set icon image (optional) ; --noconsole to not display terminal while running gui)

+   - The executable will be located in the `dist` folder.

 ---